Lemony Chickpea Soup with Parmesan & Pasta

 Recipe tips & tricks

 - Sauté the veggies until they are soft and browned on the edges.
 This soup doesn’t need to be cooked for a long time, so letting the veggies sauté properly will help you get the best texture (a.k.a. no crunchy veggies)!
-Plus, browning the veggies adds a much deeper, more savory flavor to this lemony chickpea soup.
+And, browning the veggies adds a much deeper, more savory flavor.

 - Use a veggie stock base or low-sodium veggie broth to make sure your soup doesn’t get too salty.
 You can always add more stock base or salt later!

-- To make this recipe vegan, you can just leave out the Parmesan.
+- To make this recipe vegan, just leave out the Parmesan.

 - This recipe will make 4 large servings.
 If you’re serving other dishes on the side (like sandwiches, bread, salad, etc.) you can probably get 6 servings out of it!